hsh1108/research-study/README.md

 # Research Study
-This repository is made to study any research area.
+This repository is created to study research areas of personal interest.

 ## Contents
 ```